| The Two Branch Model

 -

-Bug fixes will be done in
+Bug fixes will be done in the

-development branch, and then “back ported” to
+development branch, and then “back ported” to the

-production branch if there is a request for it,
+production branch if there is a request for it, preferably after

-early adopters (that is, development branch users) have
+early adopters (that is, development branch users) have been

 using it for a while.
-This may be non-trivial in the
+This may be non-trivial in the face of

 some refactorings.